Jump to navigation

 A number of unique and specialized areas of evaluation are considered throughout the assessment process.
 For instance, all youth are provided with a mental health and substance use screening and assessment to ascertain any salient mental health and/or drug and alcohol concerns that may need to be addressed.
 Educational and vocational needs are evaluated using standardized and validated instruments, as well as through a thorough review of past educational records.
 When indicated, youth undergo Neuropsychological Screening to rule out the occurrence of brain injury; to determine current medical status; to identify areas of concerns; to determine individualized treatment needs; and to determine if further Neuropsychological testing is needed.
 Sex Offense Specific Evaluations are provided to all youth who have been either adjudicated for committing a sexual offense or whose charges include a sexual offense as the underlying factual basis.
 Lastly, each youth is administered the Colorado Juvenile Risk Assessment (CJRA) to identify risk, need, and protective factors that are contributing to the probability that a youth will re-offend.
 Results of the CJRA are combined with findings from the assessment disciplines described above to enhance understanding of each youth’s criminogenic risk, protective, and need factors.

-Youth in secure State-operated detention facilities are provided educational services through local school districts.
+Youth in secure State-operated youth detention centers are provided educational services through local school districts.

 Once committed, each youth completes a thorough, multidisciplinary assessment process that includes an educational assessment.
 By statute, this process is required to be completed within the first 30 days of commitment.
 As part of this process, the DYS Educational Assessment Specialists will request previous educational records to include transcripts, requests any existing Individualized Education Plans (IEP), administer academic testing to determine current level of academic performance, and complete a career assessment with each student.
 Educational Assessment Specialists join other professionals at the multi-disciplinary team staffing held for each youth to detail findings from all assessed areas and determine the most appropriate placement for each youth.
 Also in attendance at this placement meeting are the youth, the youth’s parent/guardian, and the youth’s client manager.
 While completing this assessment process, youth are enrolled in educational programming, attend classes and earn academic credit.